Water for Texas 2019 Conference

 The Story of Texas Water January 23-25, 2019

 Austin, Texas, AT&T Executive Education and Conference Center

 Industry-leading advertising and marketing communications professional Roy Spence returns to Water for Texas following the launch of his Promiseland Project.
-To build upon his motivational remarks at the 2017 conference, this year he'll discuss the need for a statewide water campaign and why the time is right, as well as his vision for Texas.
+To build upon his motivational remarks at the 2017 conference, this year he'll discuss his vision for Texas.

 Drought, floods, and a rapidly growing population—and sometimes public apathy—pose unique difficulties for Texas journalists covering the gamut of the state's important water issues.
 A panel of journalists will explore the challenges and solutions to covering water issues in Texas.

 Texas legislators will provide an in-depth discussion on key water policy issues of the upcoming 86th Texas Legislative Session.